-Phil joined Chambers in October 2018, following the successful completion of his pupillage.
-He is developing a broad commercial, public and civil law practice.
+Phil enjoys a broad commercial, public and civil law practice.

-Prior to coming to the Bar, Phil was sponsored at university by a private equity firm before working as a strategy consultant at Accenture.
-His work was focused mainly on the financial services sector, and he was involved in the largest financial restructure of a major UK bank since the financial crisis.
-He also worked in mergers and acquisitions on various due diligence, valuation and acquisition projects with leading private equity houses.
+Prior to coming to the Bar, Phil worked in private equity and at a leading strategy consultancy in the City.
+He was involved in the largest financial restructure of a UK bank since the financial crisis, and worked in mergers and acquisitions on various due diligence, valuation and acquisition projects with leading private equity groups.

 Prior to pupillage, Phil was awarded Middle Temple’s top scholarship for his legal training, and won the Rosamund Smith Moot Competition.